ThighamOxford/Relaxation_Code/ReadMe.txt

 11/12/25 - Thomas Higham

-This code implements a 2D modifyed magneto-frictional system in Firedrake which provides non-force-free equilibria of the system.
+This code implements a 2D modified magneto-frictional system in Firedrake which provides non-force-free equilibria of the system.

 This uses concepts from the paper "Helicity-preserving finite element discretization for magnetic